 In the West Bank, including East Jerusalem, violence against children remains a grave concern.
 Safe play areas are scarce and children playing in the street are exposed to risks of injury or violence.

 Children face violence at home, in schools and through exchanges with Israeli forces in which young people are injured and killed.
 The military arrest and detention of children as young as 12 is disturbingly common.

 In our programmes, children in the occupied Palestinian territories can learn and play safely

 What we do

 We work to support safe play and recreation spaces.
-We train community members to provide children using these spaces with vital life skills and psychosocial support.
+These facilities allow children exposed to conflict and occupation to get back to being children.
+We train community members, particularly young people, to provide children in these spaces with vital life skills and psychosocial support.

 We also support families and caregivers to cope with the stress of life amidst conflict and occupation.
 We help to strengthen their resilience and ability to provide nurturing family environments that help to reduce the impact of conflict on children.

 And whenever we see that children’s rights are violated - no matter by whom - we speak out.